ucan-wg/awake/README.md

     ⋮                          ⋮
 ```

-In this step, the Responder MUST prove that they have access to the requested resources, and MUST set the input key material (IKM) that will be used to start a protected point-to-point connection.
-This is used to establish trust in the capabilities of the Responder, but MUST NOT actually delegating anything.
+In this step, the Responder MUST prove that they have access to the requested resources.
+This is used to establish trust in the capabilities of the Responder, but MUST NOT actually delegate anything.
+This UCAN MUST contain the Requestor's temporary ECDH DID in the `aud` field.
+The `iss` field MUST contain the Responder's actual DID (i.e. not a temporary ECDH DID).

-FIXME switch to DR AES
-The temporary RSA key from the previous step MUST be exclusively used for exchanging a 256-bit AES "session key".
-RSA is both slow and can only hold a limited number of bytes, so using it to encrypt the payloads of the rest of the session is infeasable.
+This step starts the Double Ratchet.
+The Responder MUST generate a fresh ECDH P-256 key pair.
+This MUST be combined with the Requestor's ECDH public key to generate a 256-bit AES key, which MUST be used to encypt the private payload.

-The payload contains two encryption layers, and signature: the ECDH envelope, the AES envelope, and the AES key signed by the Responder.
+The payload contains two encryption layers, and signature: the ECDH components, the AES envelope, and the capability proof signed by the Responder's "true" DID.

 ```
           Payload